 Here is a little summary of how we played, based on Martina’s packet:

 We got in a big circle.
 I have 19 students in each Spanish 4 class.
-So I had 3 Aces, “Los Malos” (the bad guys…because we know who some of the bad guys are now in season 4 but don’t yet know what to call them!), 3 kings, “La Guardia Civil,” 1 Queen, “Fermin,” (on second thought I should make him a jack since queen is kind of feminine!), and the rest were number cards, “Alumnos.”
+So I had 3 Aces, “Los Malos” (the bad guys…because we know who some of the bad guys are now in season 4 but don’t yet know what to call them!), 3 kings, “La Guardia Civil,” 1 Jack, “Fermin,” and the rest were number cards, “Alumnos.”

 I explained all of the directions in Spanish and asked the kids to stop if they needed clarification.
 They understood everything and it was super awesome real-life language!
 A true real-life skill since I have indeed learned to play card games in Spanish before!
 (Next time I need to bring a baraja española!)